Mumeemagic is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 One of the most appealing things about choosing a Retaliator Elite as your kid’s next blaster is that you have lots of opportunities to make upgrades and modifications to the weapon.
 One way that you can do this is by purchasing the Nerf Retaliator Elite Plus Pack instead of the standard gun on its own.

-This pack comes with the dart drum that you can attach to the bottom of the blaster for easy access to 25 darts at a time.
-In fact, there are actually two drums and 50 darts, which means that kids can have a back up primed and ready for use when the first one runs out.
+This pack comes with an elite dart drum that you can attach to the bottom of the blaster for easy access to 25 darts at a time.
+In fact, there are actually two drums and 50 elite darts, which means that kids can have a backup primed and ready for use when the first one runs out.

 The benefit of choosing the Elite Plus pack is that you set kids up with a more complete system and plenty of firepowers to get them started.
 As with all Nerf guns, costs will vary between retailers, but you might find a good deal on a Plus pack somewhere instead of buying items separately.
 Still, there are additional issues with buying this gun, as you will see below.